BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ## Core Overhauls

- - [Weapons Improved](https://www.nexusmods.com/cyberpunk2077/mods/22741) rebuilds every gun around what it actually is, with matching armor, attachment and enemy health changes.
-Read more [here](#guns-and-armor).
  - [Much Better AI](https://www.nexusmods.com/cyberpunk2077/mods/31402) and [Immersive Shooting AI](https://www.nexusmods.com/cyberpunk2077/mods/22782) make enemies fight as a team and actually hit you.
 Read more [here](#enemies).
  - [Enemy Rarity Fixes Improved](https://www.nexusmods.com/cyberpunk2077/mods/30958) makes an enemy's strength match what they look like, and stops them scaling with your level.
 Read more [here](#enemies).
  - [Much Better Netrunning](https://www.nexusmods.com/cyberpunk2077/mods/27237) locks quickhacks on networked enemies and devices until you breach the network.
 Read more [here](#breaching-and-quickhacks).